 Teachers Health has adopted a Code of Conduct that applies to all Directors, officers, employees, contractors and consultants to Teachers Health.
-This Code sets out the ethical standards and rules of Teachers Health and provides a framework to guide compliance with legal and other obligations to stakeholders, including:
+This Code sets out the ethical standards and rules of Teachers Health and provides a framework to guide compliance with legal and other obligations to stakeholders,

-- the avoidance of conflicts of interest or disclosure of conflicts of interest if one occurs: - acting appropriately in relation to corporate opportunities and other benefits; - the integrity and security of confidential information; - dealing honestly and fairly with all parties; and - compliance with relevant laws and regulations.
+- the avoidance of conflicts of interest or disclosure of conflicts of interest if one occurs; - acting appropriately in relation to corporate opportunities and other benefits; - compliance with the Privacy Act 1988 (Cth);

+- the integrity and security of confidential information: - dealing honestly and fairly with all parties; - · compliance with relevant laws and regulations.